nahidulhasan/laravel-docker-k8s/readme.md

 ```

 Now login in docker hub.
 Running the command be sure that you have created an account in docker hub.
-If not got to the
+If not go to the
 [link](https://hub.docker.com/) and create account.

  ```